mikizdr/oop/README.md

 <b>Member function</b> − These are the function defined inside a class and are used to access object data.

-<b>Inheritance<b> − When a class is defined by inheriting existing function of a parent class then it is called inheritance.
+<b>Inheritance</b> − When a class is defined by inheriting existing function of a parent class then it is called inheritance.
 Here child class will inherit all or few member functions and variables of a parent class.

 <b>Parent class</b> − A class that is inherited from by another class.
 This is also called a base class or super class.